 This is another non-fiction book that serves as a great introduction to Holi.
 Very similar to Festivals Around the World, this book covers the different aspects of Holi including the history, the religious significance, the spirit, and the music and food.
 In fact, there’s not one but three different mythological stories shared about why Holi is celebrated!

 In addition, information about how Holi is celebrated in the Spring to welcome a new season and start the agricultural process is included.
 There are some great Did You Know facts mentioned too. [picture book, ages 8 and up]

 Dev and Ollie: Colour Carnival by Shweta Aggarwal

-This is an action packed adventure story of a little boy Dev who doesn’t like messy play.
-In the hope that the festival of colours, Holi, will change Dev’s mind, his magical bedtime owl, Ollie takes Dev to India.
+This is an action-packed adventure story of a little boy Dev who doesn’t like messy play.
+In the hope that the festival of colors, Holi, will change Dev’s mind, his magical bedtime owl, Ollie takes Dev to India.
 But Ollie doesn’t have much luck.
 Dev’s adamant that he’ll only watch the festivities until he finds himself in the middle of a water balloon fight with some children.
 Then the story takes a turn.
 Facts about Holi are subtly weaved into the story along with a poignant message – never say never!
-The story also tells the loving and magical relationship of a child and his bed time cuddly toy. [picture book, ages 4 and up]
+The story also tells the loving and magical relationship of a child and his bedtime cuddly toy. [picture book, ages 4 and up]

 Amma Tell Me About Holi by Bhakti Mathur